bytebase/bytebase.com-old/docs/trouble-shootings.md

 `ERROR server/anomaly_scanner.go:131 Failed to retrieve database list {"instance": "MySQL Prod (Follow the "External Link" field to bring up the MySQL server)", "error": "no such column: schema_version"}`

-### Use version number to determine whether there is breaking schema changes.
+### Use version number to determine whether there is breaking schema changes

 Bytebase uses [semantic version](https://semver.org/) in the MAJOR.MINOR.PATCH form.
 Because we are still in alpha, so the MAJOR version is always 0.
 When there is a breaking schema change, we will bump up the MINOR version. e.g.